A Practical Guide to Selling on Amazon

 High-resolution doesn’t just mean the quality of the image, but the actual size of the image.
 It should be large enough to show potential customers the product and what it is going to look like when it arrives on their doorstep.

 Tip #6: Use consistency imagery.

-The better the metadata is which you supply for search engines, the more SEO you’ll get.
+The better the metadata that you supply for search engines is, the more SEO you’ll get.
 Forgetting this seemingly insignificant point can cause you to miss out on sales.

 Tip #8: Ensure that your image rights are in place.

 Just because someone is wearing your clothes or using your product in a photo, doesn’t mean you have rights to use that photo.
 Companies of all sizes have found themselves in trouble because of image rights issues.

 Amazon is an incredibly accessible platform that welcomes all kinds of sellers, from individuals selling a few items per month to power-sellers moving thousands of products every single day.
 There are many ways you can sell on Amazon, but the competition is fierce and Amazon is a demanding marketplace.

 To make the most of your time and money on Amazon, first, get to grips with the requirements and specifications then select a proven e-commerce tool like WakeupData which can give you high-quality integrations with optimised data for thousands of products.